Review of RAWZ Limited Recipe Dry Dog Food

 RAWZ Limited Recipe Salmon was selected to represent both products in the line for detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.

 Estimated Dry Matter Nutrient Content

-Ingredients: Salmon, pea protein, pea starch, peas, olive oil, miscanthus grass, natural salmon flavor, flaxseeds, dicalcium phosphate, calcium carbonate, potassium chloride, citric acid (preservative), salt, taurine, dl – methionine, vitamins (vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin A acetate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, vitamin D3 supplement, biotin, vitamin B12 supplement, folic acid), minerals (ferrous sulfate, zinc oxide, calcium carbonate, manganous oxide, copper sulfate, iron amino acid chelate, manganese amino acid chelate, zinc amino acid chelate, copper amino acid chelate, sodium selenite, cobalt carbonate, ethylenediamine dihydroiodide), choline chloride, mixed tocopherols (preservative), rosemary extract
+Ingredients: Salmon, pea protein, pea starch, peas, olive oil, miscanthus grass, natural salmon flavor, flaxseeds, dicalcium phosphate, potassium chloride, citric acid (preservative), salt, taurine, dl-methionine, vitamins (vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin A acetate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, vitamin D3 supplement, biotin, vitamin B12 supplement, folic acid), minerals (ferrous sulfate, zinc oxide, calcium carbonate, manganous oxide, copper sulfate, iron amino acid chelate, manganese amino acid chelate, zinc amino acid chelate, copper amino acid chelate, sodium selenite, cobalt carbonate, calcium iodate), choline chloride, mixed tocopherols (preservative), rosemary extract

 Fiber (estimated dry matter content) = 4.5%